 The ministry is called Ang TANANAN ng NAGDADAMAYANG PINOY SA TAIWAN, (“A Home for Filipinos Who Care for One Another in Taiwan.”)
-Richard believes that in time the ministry will speed to all part of Taiwan where Filipino migrants are located.
+Richard believes that in time the ministry will speed to all part of Southeast Asia where Filipino migrants are located.

 Richard and Alma have two small children, Charis Dorothy and Chadash Matthew.

 Beware of internet property rental scams and other similar scams using missionary names.